IMMERSE insights:

 Prof. Saito measured students’ English-speaking abilities two times:

-2) at the end, after they had taken their lesson.
+2) at the end, after they had taken their lessons.

 An internationally recognized proficiency exam called the TOEIC Speaking Test was used for this.